spencerscher/NFT-Asset-API/README.md

 # NFT Asset API

-This API provides an easy method of fetching all NFTs belonging to a specific wallet & project regardless of whether or not the NFTs are staked.
+This API provides an easy method to fetch all NFTs belonging to a specific wallet & project regardless of whether or not the NFTs are staked.

 # Setup